pshkrh/window-controls-plugin/README.md

 # Window Controls Plugin

 macOS Stream Deck plugin to move app windows between displays.
+Disclaimer: fully vibecoded in half a day, likely has some jank.

 ## Use
 - Open `Window Controls` folder on Stream Deck.